The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Populism as performance

-From this perspective, the populist disposition has widely been characterized by the use of ``dramatization, polarization, moralization, directness, ordinariness, colloquial and vulgar language'' \citep{engesser_populist_2017}, and low-order appeals within which leaders ``use a language that includes slang or folksy expressions and metaphors, are more demonstrative in their bodily or facial expressions as well as in their demeanor, and display more raw, culturally popular tastes'' \citep{ostiguy2017PopulismSocioCulturalApproach2017}.
-Because it represents a form of symbolic resistance to the more formalized and composed self-representation of mainstream pluralist leaders, i.e., the ``establishment'' and ``political elite'', the populist performance is subversive to the normative communication structures of political dialogue.
+From this perspective, the populist rhetoric has widely been characterized by the use of ``dramatization, polarization, moralization, directness, ordinariness, colloquial and vulgar language'' \citep{engesser_populist_2017}, and low-order appeals within which leaders ``use a language that includes slang or folksy expressions and metaphors, are more demonstrative in their bodily or facial expressions as well as in their demeanor, and display more raw, culturally popular tastes'' \citep{ostiguy2017PopulismSocioCulturalApproach2017}.
+Because it represents a form of symbolic resistance to the more formalized and composed self-representation of mainstream pluralist leaders, i.e., the ``establishment'' and ``political elite'', the populist performance \footnote{By “the populist performance” we mean the populist communication style as laid out by \citet{bucy2020PerformingPopulismTrump2020}—that is, the verbal, tonal, and non-verbal display of a political leader which features three main communicative dimensions: simplification, emotionalization, and negativity.} is subversive to the normative communication structures of political dialogue.
 As such, it appeals to ``common sense'' \citep{bucy2020PerformingPopulismTrump2020} and claims to give a voice to ``the ordinary people'' \citep{inglehart2016TrumpBrexitRise2016}.